devonnlai/ailab2025-3/dotnet/02-play-with-text/02-csharp-doc.md

 var endpoint = configuration["AzureOpenAI:Endpoint"] ?? throw new InvalidOperationException("Endpoint is not configured");
 var key = configuration["AzureOpenAI:Key"] ?? throw new InvalidOperationException("API Key is not configured");
 var deploymentName = configuration["AzureOpenAI:DeploymentName"] ?? throw new InvalidOperationException("Deployment name is not configured");
-var model = configuration["AzureOpenAI:Model"] ?? throw new InvalidOperationException("Model is not configured");

 // Initialize the text processing service var textProcessingService = new TextProcessingService(endpoint, key, deploymentName);